 Using the phone and the Internet while in Japan

 Public telephones can be found everywhere in Japan.
 Green and grey telephones accept ¥10 and ¥100 coins as well as prepaid cards.
 IC card phones only accept prepaid IC cards.
 A local call will cost you ¥10 per minute.
 If 100 Y coins are used, the phone does not give change.
-To make a call to Japan: dial 00 + 81 + city code without the leading zero + the caller’s number.
-International calls can be made from grey telephones or IC card phones, which are labelled “International & Domestic Card/Coin Telephone”.
+To make a call to Japan: dial 00 + 81 + city code without the leading zero + the caller's number.
+International calls can be made from grey telephones or IC card phones, which are labelled "International & Domestic Card/Coin Telephone".
+It is possible to make local and international calls with prepaid cards issued by several companies, such as the Moshi Moshi card, from any pay phone.
+These prepaid cards are sold in supermarkets, convenience stores (Family Mart, 7-Eleven) and station kiosks.
+Alternatively, you can also go to an Internet café and use calling software such as Skype.

 Mobile phones in Japan